-In learning more about family law concepts and terminology you may have come across the terms: visitation, possession, and access.
-Interestingly enough possession and access are what visitation is actually made up of.
-If you are a parent with visitationrights than you are the possessory conservator of the child who does not have the right to determine the primary residence of your child.
+In learning more about family law concepts and terminology, you may have encountered the terms: visitation, possession, and access.
+Interestingly enough, possession and access are what visitation is made up of.
+If you are a parent with visitation rights, you are the possessory conservator of the child who does not have the right to determine your child's primary residence.

-This means that your child lives primarily with his or her other parent and that you have visitation rights on the weekends and other times throughout the year.
+This means that your child lives primarily with their other parent and that you have visitation rights on the weekends and other times throughout the year.
 What are the types of visitation that you may have been ordered to have?

 Types of visitation orders in Texas

-Keep in mind that the schedule itself is ultimately up to you and the other parent.
-If you all can negotiate and settle upon a visitation schedule without needing to consult a judge then the format of your schedule is only limited by your creativity and the circumstances of your child.
+Keep in mind that the schedule is ultimately up to you and the other parent.
+Suppose you all can negotiate and settle upon a visitation schedule without consulting a judge.
+In that case, the format of your schedule is only limited by your creativity and the circumstances of your child.

 Standard Possession Order

-Otherwise, there is a Standard Possession Order (SPO) that is outlined in the Texas Family Code.
+Otherwise, there is a Standard Possession Order (SPO) outlined in the Texas Family Code.

 Modified Possession Orders

 The Modified Possession Order is similar to the SPO but has slightly modified lengths of visitation for particular times of the year.
-Depending on the individual circumstances of your family attributes of the possession order may have to be changed to suit you, your child or the other parent.
-More time may be allowed to you as your child gets older if you order begins when your child is very young, for example.
+Depending on your family's circumstances, attributes of the possession order may have to be changed to suit you, your child, or the other parent.
+More time may be allowed to you as your child gets older if your order begins when your child is very young, for example.

-A variation on the Modified Possession Order is a Modified Possession Order for a child who is under three years of age.
-The best interests of your child and the specific needs of your child will be what a judge in your case keeps an eye on in the event that a trial is had on this subject.
-In that case, limitations will likely be put on your visitation with your child if he or she is under three years of age at the time the orders are rendered.
+A variation on the Modified Possession Order is a Modified Possession Order for a child under three years of age.
+The best interests of your child and your child's specific needs will be what a judge in your case keeps an eye on if a trial is had on this subject.
+In that case, limitations will likely be put on your visitation with your child if they are under three years of age at the time the orders are rendered.

-Overnight visitation may be limited and your time with your child may occur only during daylight hours in order to accommodate your child’s normal structure and routine and to slowly integrate him or her into a changed life schedule.
+Overnight visitation may be limited, and your time with your child may occur only during daylight hours to accommodate your child's standard structure and routine and slowly integrate them into a changed life schedule.

-Having visitation orders for a young child requires a certain amount of cooperation and “co-parenting” between you and the other parent that may not be as necessary when it comes to older kids.
+Having visitation orders for a young child requires a certain amount of cooperation and "co-parenting" between you and the other parent that may not be as necessary for older kids.
 There is simply more shared responsibility for raising a young child than there is compared to an older child.

 Younger children are more rigid in their schedules and habits and need more structure to establish a routine.
-This is opposed to older children who are able to better adapt to change in most circumstances and require less “normalcy” to thrive.
+This is opposed to older children who can better adapt to change in most circumstances and require less "normalcy" to thrive.

-You and the other parent should work together to help each other to be aware of changes that are needed on a day to day or even week to week basis for your child based on their changing needs.
-If their bedtime has changed over the past week or a new medication has been prescribed to him or her it is best to make the other parent aware of this.
+You and the other parent should work together to help each other be aware of changes needed on a day-to-day or even week to week basis for your child based on their changing needs.
+If their bedtime has changed over the past week or a new medication has been prescribed to them, it is best to make the other parent aware of this.

 The best-laid plans of mice and men often go awry.
 So goes a famous line from American literature.
 The basis of the quote is that no matter how well thought out or intentioned a plan is, life gets in the way sometimes and causes that plan to fall by the wayside.

-One of those life issues that can arise in your situation is your child’s other parent not following the orders that arose out of your family law case.
-You may have family members or friends who were denied the opportunity to see their child by the child’s other parent.
-The remedy for you in this situation is to take the other parent back to court to have the judge enforce the terms of the order.
+One of those life issues that can arise in your situation is your child's other parent not following the orders that arose out of your family law case.
+You may have family members or friends who were denied the opportunity to see their child by the child's other parent.
+In this situation, the remedy for you is to take the other parent back to court to have the judge enforce the terms of the order.

-As long as you make the other parent aware of the fact that you are not going to take advantage of the time allotted to you, there is no remedy for him or her to go to the judge and attempt to enforce the terms of the order.
+As long as you make the other parent aware that you are not going to take advantage of the time allotted to you, there is no remedy for them to go to the judge and attempt to enforce the terms of the order.

-The downside to this sort of situation as far as you’re concerned is if you stack enough of these missed visitation opportunities on top of one another it becomes almost impossible for you to win additional periods of visitation down the line if you want to modify the court order that is in place.
-The reason for that should be obvious- why would a judge decide to alter the schedule of a child for a parent who has shown little interest previously in spending time with your child.
+The downside to this sort of situation as far as you're concerned is if you stack enough of these missed visitation opportunities on top of one another, it becomes almost impossible for you to win additional periods of visitation down the line if you want to modify the court order that is in place.
+The reason for that should be apparent- why would a judge decide to alter a child's schedule for a parent who has previously shown little interest in spending time with your child.

 Above all else, exercise every period of possession with your child that you are entitled to.
-It is good for your child, for you and can benefit you in the long run if you want to ever modify your present court order.
+It is suitable for your child, for you and can benefit you in the long run if you ever want to modify your current court order.

-The Law Office of Bryan Fagan, PLLC will continue our discussion of Texas Family Law topics tomorrow when we ask and answer more questions that will be almost assuredly relevant to you and your family in the event that you are facing a family law case.
+The Law Office of Bryan Fagan, PLLC, will continue our discussion of Texas Family Law topics tomorrow when we ask and answer more questions that will be almost assuredly relevant to you and your family if you face a family law case.

-Our attorneys and staff are committed to providing our clients with great service and would be honored to speak to you about becoming a client of ours.
-Contact us today to schedule a free of charge consultation in which we can answer your questions.
+Our attorneys and staff are committed to providing our clients with excellent service and would be honored to speak to you about becoming a client of ours.
+Contact us today to schedule a free-of-charge consultation in which we can answer your questions.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"